i2STSinclair/MiniRPG/MiniRPG/Readme.md

   - Constructor sets defaults (HP = 30, Attack = 5, Defense = 2).
   - TODO for future inventory, experience, and leveling system.

+---

+## BattleViewModel Uses Player Model

+- Added Player property to BattleViewModel, initialized in constructor.
+- Replaced PlayerHP references with Player.HP and Player.MaxHP.
+- Updated damage logic to subtract from Player.HP and check for defeat.
+- Bound PlayerHPBar in BattleView.xaml to Player.HP and Maximum to Player.MaxHP.
+- Added TODO for persisting Player object between battles.

 This line is kept as requested.